 - 10.1.
-Payments to subcontractors follow the Education & Skills Funding Agency's (ESFA) payment terms for current funding rules for each individual programme type they are subcontracted to deliver 16-18 Study Programmes or apprenticeships.
-All other contracts outside of study programmes and apprenticeships will be agreed on an individual basis. - 10.2.
-Subcontractor payments are calculated each month using returned ILR data and the college's GRID software and remittances are issued monthly with payment due by working day 16 to each partner. - 10.3.
+Payments to subcontractors follow the Education & Skills Funding Agency's (ESFA) payment terms for current funding rules for each individual programme type they are subcontracted to deliver, e.g. Adult Skills Fund (ASF) programmes or apprenticeships.
+All other contracts outside of ASF programmes and apprenticeships will be agreed on an individual basis. - 10.2.
+Subcontractor payments are calculated each month using returned ILR data and the college's GRID software and remittances are issued monthly. - 10.3.
 No payments are made where the activity exceeds the maximum contract value unless a contract variation agreement has previously been signed.

-Appendix 1: subcontractor services provided
+Appendix 1: Subcontractor services provided